pallets/click/docs/arguments.rst

     @click.command()
     @click.argument('filename')
-    def touch(filename):
+    def touch(filename: str):
         """Print FILENAME."""
         click.echo(filename)

-And what it looks like:
+And from the command line:

 .. click:run::

     invoke(touch, args=['foo.txt'])

 An argument may be assigned a :ref:`parameter type <parameter-types>`.
 If no type is provided, the type of the default value is used.
-If no default value is provided, the type is assumed to be STRING.
+If no default value is provided, the type is assumed to be :data:`STRING`.

 .. admonition:: Note on Required Arguments